ess-dmsc/nexus-constructor/tests/UITests.md

 - Once you try to type in the remaining "e", the line edit will turn red.
 - Placing your mouse over the line edit will show a message saying that group name of a group must be unique for all groups with the same parent group.
-- Change the name to "Sample2" and the line edit should turn white again.
+- Change the name to "Sample2", and the line edit should turn white again.
 It should now be possible to add another sample by setting the nexus class to 'NXSample' Expand the component details box in the left-hand-side of the main window.
-- Repeat the steps above and you should observe the same behaviour.
+- Repeat the steps above, and you should observe the same behaviour.

 ## Validating Units